-Area Full Project Review Purpose Project level assessment Notification By July 1, 2020 Timing Per risk assessment, generally once every three years Process Set in advance Visiting team 3-5 members members Preparation Time Several hours by the project director Overview of Process All documents posted on a shared wiki, agenda created, coordination of schedule with multiple stakeholders, self-assessments completed.
-Follow-up tracked in GMS system.
-Visit Day(s) can vary If visit is in person: 9:45 a.m 5.30 p.m. interviews and site depending on visits to multiple sites with typical team of 3-5 program start time If virtual: Up to 4 hours of interviews between 10am-2pm exact schedules to be determined based on need Post Visit Report Full project report including observation component Follow up actions listed in each report
+Area Full Project Review Purpose Project level assessment Notification By July 1, 2022 Timing Per risk assessment, generally once every three years Process Set in advance Visiting team members Typically 3-5 members Preparation Time Several hours by the project director Overview of Process All documents posted on a shared, agenda created, coordination of schedule with multiple stakeholders, self-assessments completed.
+Follow-up and report posted and tracked in the Grants Management System (GMS).
+Visit Day(s) can vary depending on program start time If visit is in person a typical schedule is: 9:45 a.m 5.30 p.m. interviews and site visits to multiple sites with typical team of 3-5 If virtual: Interviews occur across the day with large breaks from 8:30-3:00 p.m.; exact schedules to be determined.
+Sometimes interviews may be remote one day with live program visits in the afternoon(s) near the interview date.
+Post Visit Report Full project report including observation component Follow up actions listed in each report